CarlKCarlK/range-set-blaze/docs/bench_r.md

 ### 'worst' Conclusion

-`HashSet`, not `RangeSetBlaze` is a good choice for sets of non-clumpy integers.
+`HashSet`, not `RangeSetBlaze`, is a good choice for ingesting sets of non-clumpy integers.
 However, `RangeSetBlaze` is not catastrophically bad; it is just 2.5 times worse.

-> See cmk below for worst-case set operators
+> See benchmark ['worst_op_blaze'](#benchmark-9-worst_op_blaze-compare-roaring-and-rangesetblaze-operators-on-uniform-data), near the end, for a similar comparison of set operations on uniform data.

 ![worst lines](https://carlkcarlk.github.io/range-set-blaze/criterion/v2/worst/report/lines.svg "worst lines")